cosmos/mainnet/README.md

 Anyone with an ATOM allocation in the [`penultimate_genesis.json`](./penultimate_genesis.json) who intends to participate in the genesis ceremony must submit a pull request containing a valid `gen-tx` to this repository in the `/gentx` folder with a file name like `<moniker>.json`.

-It must be noted that it remains in the community's discretion to adopt or not to adopt the Genesis State that the ICF recommends within the Genesis Block Software.
-Therefore, the ICF cannot guarantee that (i) ATOMs will be created and (ii) the recommended allocation as set forth herein will actually take place

 ## Instructions